teamed/teamed.io/pages/policy.md

 of task's budget.
 If you complete in less than 48 hours, you get 50% bonus.
 If you complete in less than 72 hours, you get 25% bonus.

+{% par 31 %}
+If you complete a task that has a boost factor attached to it, your payment, together with the bonus, will be multiplied by that factor.

 {% par 16 %}
 You have 10 days to complete a task.
 If you fail, no matter what was the reason of it, we assign the task to another